-Facilities and rent is the cost of maintaining our office facility in Westport, Connecticut through June 30, 2023.
+Facilities and rent through June 30, 2023 is the cost of maintaining our office facility in Westport, Connecticut.
+The three months ended September 30, 2023 includes some minor costs related to temporary storage of furniture and equipment as we transitioned into our new office space.

 In July 2023, we signed a lease to move into 2,686 square feet of office space at 1 Enterprise Drive, Suite 430, Shelton, Connecticut to improve recruiting of staff and to reduce costs.
+The three months ended September 30, 2023 includes the cost of renting and maintaining this office space.

-The initial base rent payments are zero for the first six months, \$2,910 for the next six months, and gradually increase to \$3,275 per month for the last twelve months of the lease.
+The commencement date of the Shelton Lease is September 1, 2023 and rent for September 2023 was \$2,842.
+The initial payments for base rent is zero for the first six months, \$2,910 for each of the next six months, and gradually increase to \$3,275 per month for the final months of the lease.
 The Company has an option to cancel this lease after 36 months.
-Additional monthly variable charges for electricity and common charges per month will be incurred.